Reading Data from a Kafka Topic in Java Spring Boot Example

 Add Kafka Method Listener

-Go to your main Application class and create a Kafka listener method.
-The listener method should have a single String parameter and be annotated by @KafkaListener(topics = "topic-name", groupId = "group-id") annotation.
-This @KafkaListener annotation marks a method to be the target of a Kafka message listener on the specified topics.
+In your project main Application class, create a Kafka listener method.
+This method should accept a single String parameter and be annotated with the @KafkaListener(topics = "kafka.topic_name", groupId = "kafka.group_id") annotation.
+The @KafkaListener annotation designates the method as a Kafka message listener for the specified topics:

 import org.slf4j.Logger;